gnugal314/aws-clf-c02-study-guide/aws-clf-c02-study-guide/templates/scenario_analysis.md

 # Question 14

-## Question
+## Original Question

-A company is migrating to cloud-native services.
+A company has an on-premises application that runs on virtual machines and uses a relational database in the backend.
+As the company migrates to the cloud, it is planning to leverage cloud native services.
+Which migration strategy is the company adopting in this scenario?

+### Correct Answer

+**Refactor / Re-Architect**

 ### Business Problem